ece106/tomatocan/README.md

 ```
 >bin/rails server
 ```
-at the command line to start the server
+at the command line to start the server.

 Copyright &copy; 2015, RoleModel Enterprises, LLC.
 All rights reserved.